Freddie Mercury's house

 In 1987, it was noted that the singer had a skin lesion on his cheek.

-Despite growing rumors in the media and numerous signs that he was unwell, Mercury continued to keep his AIDS diagnosis secret.
+Despite growing rumors in the media and numerous signs that he was ill, Mercury continued to keep his AIDS diagnosis secret.

-According to his partner, Jim Hutton, Mercury was officially diagnosed with AIDS in April of 1987.
-Up until that point, he had ignored his symptoms and put them to the back of his mind.
+He was officially diagnosed with AIDS in April 1987.
+Up until that point, he had largely ignored his symptoms and put them to the back of his mind.

 However, he eventually decided to see a doctor when a lesion on his hand failed to heal.